Application & Documents

 Application for Funding

-The City of Royal Oak is accepting applications for available CDBG-funded activities between July 1, 2022 - June 30, 2023.
-The application and related cover letter are available for download on the right hand side of this webpage.
-All applications are due by no later than January 31, 2023.
+The City of Royal Oak is no longer accepting applications for available CDBG-funded activities between July 1, 2022 - June 30, 2023.
+The application and related cover letter were available for download on the right hand side of this webpage.
+All applications were due by no later than January 31, 2023.
+The city's Rehabilitation Board of Appeals is currently review all submitted applications and potential activities.

 The plan covers a five year period and describes community needs, resources, priorities, and proposed activities to be undertaken each program year via an annual action plan.